alloy-rs/book/vocs/docs/pages/guides/speed-up-using-u256.md

 [Alloy](https://alloy.rs) is a successor to the deprecated [ethers-rs](https://github.com/gakonst/ethers-rs).
 In this guide, we will describe how you can reap the benefits of its better performance with minimal codebase changes to ethers-rs project.
 We will also implement an atomic UniswapV2 arbitrage simulation to showcase how different parts of the Alloy stack fit together.

-Read on to learn how to speed up your ethers-rs project calculations by **up to 60%** with a simple type change.
+Read on to learn how to speed up your ethers-rs project calculations by **up to 2x faster%** with a simple type change.

 ## How to calculate optimal UniV2 arbitrage profit?